 DAY PROGRAM OUTCOMES

-- To cultivate the learner’s natural desire to learn.
+- Cultivate the student’s natural desire to learn

-- To build self-awareness and awareness of the world around them.
+- Build self-awareness and appreciation of the world around them

-- To build learning skills in language arts and mathematics.
+- Build learning skills in language arts and mathematics

 WHAT DOES A TYPICAL DAY LOOK LIKE?